LunarWatcher/dotfiles/docs/Firefox.md

 # Additional Firefox config

 A bunch of FF config isn't exported via account sync, and needs to be configured manually.
-These are stored in the `firefox/user.js` file, which is dropped into the profile folder.
-For now, it's not installed automatically, as the profile names vary.
+These are stored in the `firefox/user.js` file in this repo, which is dropped into the root of the profile folder.
+For now, it's not installed automatically, as the profile names vary, and no scriptable alternatives have been identified.

 The profile folder can be found in: